Roman Turek: Dallas Stars

-Drafted 113th overall by the Minnesota North Stars in the 1990 NHL Entry Draft on June 16, 1990, Turek moved with the franchise to Dallas, where he initially played as the third-string goaltender behind Andy Moog and Artūrs Irbe before serving as the backup to Ed Belfour.
+Drafted 113th overall by the Minnesota North Stars in the 1990 NHL entry draft on June 16, 1990, Turek moved with the franchise to Dallas, where he initially played as the third-string goaltender behind Andy Moog and Artūrs Irbe before serving as the backup to Ed Belfour.
 He won a Stanley Cup in this role in 1999.
 Despite his backup role, he achieved international glory with the Czech Republic national team, backstopping them to a gold medal at the 1996 World Championships.
 In this year, he also played in Germany for the Nürnberg Ice Tigers.

 St. Louis Blues

-The Stars, fearing they would lose Turek to the Atlanta Thrashers in the upcoming expansion draft, traded him to the St. Louis Blues in the 1999 off-season on June 19, 1999, and Turek finally got his chance to shine as he topped the league with seven shutouts and won the William M. Jennings Trophy in his first season.
+The Stars, fearing they would lose Turek to the Atlanta Thrashers in the upcoming expansion draft, traded him to the St. Louis Blues in the 1999 off-season on June 19, 1999, hours after winning the Stanley Cup Final.
+Turek finally got his chance to shine as he topped the league with seven shutouts and won the William M. Jennings Trophy in his first season.
 He helped the Blues to the Presidents' Trophy that year and the Blues entered the playoffs with high expectations.
-However, St. Louis was eliminated in seven games by the eighth-seeded San Jose Sharks, with some aggravated Blues fans pinning responsibility on Turek because of some soft goals he allowed, including one in game 7 that was fired from centre ice by Sharks captain Owen Nolan.
+However, St. Louis was eliminated in seven games by the eighth-seeded San Jose Sharks, with some aggravated Blues fans pinning responsibility on Turek because of some soft goals he allowed, including one in game seven that was fired from centre ice by Sharks captain Owen Nolan.
 However, he played a second season with the Blues while being challenged for the starting position by backup Brent Johnson.
 He put up good numbers again, this time helping the Blues reach the playoffs as the fourth seed, where they again faced the Sharks in the first round.
 This time, Turek helped the Blues eliminate the Sharks in six games and then helped them sweep the Dallas Stars, his former team, in the second round.
 However, in the third round against the Colorado Avalanche, soft goals plagued him again (including one scored after an attempt to scoop the puck into his glove with his stick) and again in some fan circles bore the brunt of the blame for the Blues' third round 4–1 ouster.